 There is also a broken Ashoka pillar which is standing in front of one of the toran.
 One part of the pillar kept near the stupa and head part placed in the Sanchi archaeological museum.
 Head of the pillar has sculpture of four lions which is now emblem of India.
 Emperor Ashoka erected such pillars across the India, these pillar had several inscriptions, used to spread the instruction of Ashoka.

 Sanchi museum is on the mid way from Highway to Sanchi Stupa.
 In the year 1919, this museum was developed by Sir John Marshall.
 Even the very old cottage of Sir John Marshall still stand close to museum.
 Sanchi stupa complex open from sun-rise to sun-set but museum open from 9 AM to 5 PM.
 Here you can see several ancient sculpture, pottery item and tools associated with site of Sanchi.
-Main attraction of this museum is Ashoka’s pillar head (4 lion statue).
+A nice point to know more about history of Sanchi Stupa, main attraction of this museum is Ashoka’s pillar head (4 lion statue).

 See more heritage Sites/monuments of India